 - I use Sales Orders in QuickBooks.
 You should sync orders over to QuickBooks as Sales Orders.

 - I use Estimates in QuickBooks.
 You should sync orders over to QuickBooks as Estimates.

 You can also opt to sync a Sales Order to QuickBooks as ADDITIONAL to the Invoice & Payment/ Sales Receipt MyWorks Sync would already sync to QuickBooks:

 Here are the main differences between sales receipts and invoices.

 Orders as Sales Receipts

-This is the default setting for MyWorks Sync, but can certainly be changed in our Settings.
-Simply keep in mind that if an order is placed with a Bank Transfer gateway, for example - the sales receipt in QuickBooks Desktop would reflect that payment has been received, when in fact it has not.
+Remember that if an order is placed with a Bank Transfer gateway, for example - the sales receipt in QuickBooks Desktop would reflect that payment has been received when in fact, it has not.

 Orders as an Invoice + Payment

 An invoice in QuickBooks Desktop represents a sale you've made that hasn't yet been paid.
 It's displayed in QuickBooks Desktop as "Open" until payment is added to the invoice.
 Therefore, syncing a WooCommerce order as an invoice + payment is perfectly acceptable.
 When the order is placed, it's synced to QuickBooks Desktop immediately as an invoice.